cs9kc/AMF-Document-Update/amf/doc/AMF_Video_Encode_API.md

    - HQLL: `true`

 **Description:**
-Enables low latency mode in the encoder and switches POC mode to `2`.
+Enables low latency mode in the encoder and switches POC (Picture Order count) mode to `2`.

 ---